Trump takes stage for "homecoming rally" in Florida

 "First it was the Russia hoax, total hoax, a failed overthrow attempt and the biggest fraud in the history of our country," Trump said.
 "Now the same maniacs are pushing the deranged impeachment, a witch hunt the same as before."

-However, the president pointed to polls that show the public to be ambivalent about impeachment.
+The president pointed to polls that show the public to be ambivalent about impeachment.

 "A lot of bad things are happening to them," he said.
 "You see what's happening in the polls?
 Everybody said, 'You know what?
-That's real bulls---."
+That's real bulls---.'"

+Trump also criticized the media's coverage of the House Intelligence Committee's public impeachment hearings, saying he "won these last two weeks so solidly, but anyone who read The New York Times or The Washington Post "would have no idea we won."

+The president repeated his assertion that Ukraine President Volodymyr Zelensky said there was "no pressure" to investigate the Bidens.